swaechter/jooq-gradle-testcontainer-flyway-example/README.md

 * Take the generated jOOQ DSL code and use it in the desired project
 * Stop and throw away the container

+What does someone gain with this approach:

+* A scalable and local-configuration-independent project configuration across several developer systems (The only requirement is to have Docker installed)
+* A completely isolated and fresh build that isn't influenced/affected by the local SQL server/existing permissions/existing tables or data
+* Execution of all migration scripts (Ever had to debug migration script issues in production?).
+Note: Add test data for unit/integration test, otherwise this bullet point is pointless.

 ## Solution